ErikHasselwander/tinyman-sniper-example/README.md

 Here is some example code of how one could implement a tinyman sniper.
 This is not to be used in production, it is only an example to give inspiration.

-Feel free to star and fork this code as much as you want, idk how to do licenses and shit but this code is free for use by everyone!
+Feel free to star and fork this code as much as you want, but the MIT license applies so if u fuckup thats on you!

 # Instructions
 1. Clone this repo and install the requirements, `pip install -r requirements.txt`